Divinity School doctoral students who successfully meet the minimum requirements of the Craft of Teaching will:

-- Fulfill the departmental pedagogy requirement for the Center for Teaching and Learning's (CTL) Certificate in University Teaching.
-Please note that those who also wish to apply the Divinity School's Craft of Teaching program toward their CTL university-wide certification must complete all the requirements of the Craft of Teaching within a two-year period.
+- Fulfill the departmental pedagogy requirement for the Chicago Center for Teaching's (CCT) Certificate in University Teaching.
+Please note that those who also wish to apply the Divinity School's Craft of Teaching program toward their CCT university-wide certification must complete all the requirements of the Craft of Teaching within a two-year period.

 Successful completion of the program consists of the following (within a five year period; two years, if applying toward the CCT's certificate):

-Attendance at the Center for Teaching and Learning's Workshop on Teaching in the College and the submission of a workshop journal.
+Attendance at the Chicago Center for Teaching's Workshop on Teaching in the College and the submission of a workshop journal.
 All attendees who would like to pursue the Divinity School's Craft of Teaching certification must submit a conference journal to the Center for Teaching and Learning.
-This journal is required both for the Divinity School's Craft of Teaching program and for the CTL's teaching certification.
+This journal is required both for the Divinity School's Craft of Teaching program and for the CCT's teaching certification.
 Additional details for completing the journal requirement can be found here.

 Attendance at three of the Dean's Quarterly Craft of Teaching Seminars

 Participation in at least five additional workshops of your choosing.
 These programs may be selected from those listed on the Craft of Teaching events schedule (unless otherwise noted as not-for-credit).
 Note that these will sometimes include select programs offered outside the Divinity School but endorsed by the Craft of Teaching (i.e., listed on our schedule).

 In order to track individual completion of the program requirements, participants must remember to sign in at all Craft of Teaching events.

 For your convenience, you may also wish to download the printable tracking sheet as a personal log of your own progress (Word or PDF).
 Please note that this form does not constitute your official attendance record; participants must still sign-in at Craft of Teaching events to receive credit for attending.

 Feel free to contact Brandon Cline, the Craft of Teaching Program Coordinator, to inquire about your attendance records.